University Learning Goals (ULG)

 The ability to act intentionally and ethically to address a global or local problem in an informed manner with a multicultural and historical perspective and a clear understanding of societal and civic responsibilities.

-Diverse and global perspectives through engagement with the multidimensional SUSU community.
+Diverse and global perspectives through engagement with the multidimensional SJSU community.

 Program (Student Union Corporation) Learning Outcomes (PLO)